Net Monthly Rates

 |Domestic Directory Assistance||$1.50 each|

-Residential Telephone service requires an active Conway Corp broadband cable line to your residence.
+Residential Voice service requires an active Conway Corp broadband cable line to your residence.
 Residential service also requires Multimedia Terminal Adapter (MTA) provided by Conway Corp with your package.
 (Equipment deposits may apply.)
 There must be an active cable outlet within 5 feet of the MTA.
-Conway Corp telephone service does not support 900 numbers.
+Conway Corp voice service does not support 900 numbers.

 USF surcharge: The Universal Service Fund (USF) provides support to promote access to telecommunications services at reasonable rates for those living in rural and high-cost areas, income-eligible consumers, rural health care facilities, and schools and libraries.
 All telephone companies that provide service between states and internationally, including wireless companies, must contribute to the USF.